langurmonkey/website-source/content/blog/2021/chip8-spec.md

 I have since implemented my own CHIP-8 emulator in Rust (see [repository here](https://gitlab.com/langurmonkey/rchip8)) with support for sound, display scaling, configurable colors, and more.
 But this text is not about it (I'll write about my implementation in a future post).
 Today I want to fully describe the CHIP-8 machine, because I had fun implementing it, and I like it so much that I want to have it here for my future reference.
 In this guide, every instruction is accompanied with a small pseudo-code block to help understand the interpreter's intended behavior to the more technically inclined reader.

-The CHIP-8 specification document I used as reference to implement my version is [Cowgod's Chip-8 technical reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+The CHIP-8 specification document I used as reference to implement my version is Cowgod's Chip-8 technical reference[^cowdog], and I also had a look at a guide by Tobias V. Langhoff.[^tobiasl]

 <!--more-->